Thestar3777/YouTube-Copy-Project/README.md

 - Make the navigation responsive, collapsing icons on smaller screens.

-- Add hover effects—like scaling thumbnails or highlighting video cards.
+- Add hover effects, such as scaling thumbnails or highlighting video cards.

 - Implement a clock icon next to the view count to mimic YouTube’s UI details.